AleksandrRogov/DynamicsWebApi/.github/README.md

 - [X] Support Microsoft Power Pages. `Added in v2.1.0`
 - [X] Background Operations for custom actions. `Added in v2.3.0`
 - [X] Support Search API 2.0 [#174](https://github.com/AleksandrRogov/DynamicsWebApi/issues/174). `Added in v2.3.0`
-- [ ] [Session token](https://learn.microsoft.com/en-ca/power-apps/developer/data-platform/use-elastic-tables?tabs=webapi#work-with-the-session-token) support. `Coming in v2.3.x`
+- [ ] [Session token](https://learn.microsoft.com/en-ca/power-apps/developer/data-platform/use-elastic-tables?tabs=webapi#work-with-the-session-token) support. `Coming in v2.x`
 - [ ] Support for a custom logger + a console fallback debug logging.
 - [ ] Custom requests.

 Many more features to come!

-Thank you for your patience and for using DynamcisWebApi!
+Thank you for your patience and for using DynamicsWebApi!

 ## Contributions